cardboard-iguana/cardboard-iguana.com/log/2022-10-26-aws-deep-dive.md

 #### Deploying a REST API in Amazon API Gateway

-It's possible to map multiple API stages to a single custom domain, but doing so requires mapping the stage names to different `basePath` properties (though in most cases I imagine that this mapping will be trivia -  `v1` -> `v1`, etc.).
+It's possible to map multiple API stages to a single custom domain, but doing so requires mapping the stage names to different `basePath` properties (though in most cases I imagine that this mapping will be trivia -  `v1` → `v1`, etc.).

 API Gateway makes a distinction however between "stages" (where/how an API is accessed) and "deployments" (essentially a snapshot of the API).
 APIs are always accessed through a stage, which in turn always route requests to a particular deployment.
 Stages also control environment variables available to API methods and a number of settings related to caching, logging, and throttling.

 Interestingly, metrics associated with individual API methods incur a charge, but aggregated metrics at the API or stage level do *not*.

-(To be continued...)
+(To be continued…)

 * [Deploying a REST API in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-deploy-api.html)